HISTORICAL FICTION NOVELIST

 Carried on divine winds, Brendan sails across the known world to deliver his foreboding message of the coming Apocalypse.
 Not even Theodora, Empress of the East herself, can discredit the monk’s portentous story of the erupting mountain, a darkening over all the earth, and widespread famine.
 When the bubonic plague reaches Constantinople’s harbor, unleashing death in the city and threatening the life of Justinian, it seems as though Brendan’s prophecy about the End of Days has arrived.

-Belisarius must face the cold hard truth which Brendan brings that the new world order he is working to establish may be burning to the ground.
+Belisarius must face the cold, hard truth Brendan brings that the new world order he is working to establish may be burning to the ground.

 Author: Robert J. Bruton